Azure/Azure-Media-Services-Explorer/README.md

 See a full description [here](http://azure.microsoft.com/blog/2014/10/08/managing-media-workflows-with-the-new-azure-media-services-explorer-tool).

-## Prerequisites to run the application from the binary
+## Prerequisites to run the application

 **The latest binary for Windows (with a MSI installer) is available in the [releases section](https://github.com/Azure/Azure-Media-Services-Explorer/releases)**.